Introducing Pete, ‘Cap’n’, and me, Miranda, ‘First Mate’.

-I should be a much better sailor than I am, having been taken out on boats since babyhood, but unlike Pete, I was never taught to sail.
+I am proficient on the water but should be a much better sailor than I am, having been taken out on boats since babyhood.
+But, unlike Pete, I was never taught to sail.

 My father, who is at his happiest on a boat, expected his three daughters to master the sport he loved through a sort of mental osmosis.